arturonline/docs/JVM/Java/6 Exceptions/4 Recognizing common exception types.md

 ## Checked Exceptions

-Checked exceptions have Exception in their hierarchy but not RuntimeException.
+Checked exceptions have `Exception` in their hierarchy but not `RuntimeException`.
 They must be handled or declared.
 They can be thrown by the programmer or by the JVM.

 Common runtime exceptions include the following: